purdue-cs193-fall-2019/homework-1-raymond-xie/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Raymond Xie's First CS193 Homework
+- It teaches cool and important topics
+- It only meets once a week
+- The lecturers are nice

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for